ShmuelLa/Weighted-directed-graph/README.md

 - `Networkx`: https://networkx.org/documentation/stable/tutorial.html
 - Our former `Ex2 Java` project: https://github.com/ShmuelLa/OOP_ex2
 - This repositor
 Because the running time on the small graphs in too small we compared the projects on the biggest graph - `G_30000_240000`

+> all the tests were run on an intel i7-8565U with 16GB of ram

 ## Main Algorithms Used